The Bachelorette (American TV series) season 11: Bachelor in Paradise

-J.J.
-Lane III, Jonathan Holloway, Tanner Tolbert, Joshua Albers, Joe Bailey, Justin Reich, and Jared Haibon returned for the second season of Bachelor in Paradise.
-Holloway was eliminated during week 2.
-Bailey during week 4.
-Lane quit the show during week 3.
-Haibon during week 5.
-Albers split from his partner, Tenley Molzahn, during week 6.
-Reich left Paradise in a relationship with his partner, Cassandra Ferguson.
-Tolbert ended the season engaged to his partner, Jade Roper.
+JJ Lane, Jonathan Holloway, Tanner Tolbert, Joshua Albers, Joe Bailey, Justin Reich, and Jared Haibon returned for the second season of Bachelor in Paradise.
+Holloway was eliminated in week 2.
+Bailey in week 4.
+Lane quit the show in week 3, and Haibon in week 5.
+Albers split from Tenley Molzahn in week 6.
+Reich left Paradise in a relationship with Cassandra Ferguson.
+Tolbert ended the season engaged to Jade Roper.